Courses & Units

 Experimental Design and Analysis in Medical Research CAM204

-This unit focuses on the key elements of experimental design and data analysis in the context of medical research.
-In this unit, students develop and apply their skills as they are guided through the design, planning, data collection, statistical analysis, interpretation and write-up of an experimental research project.
-Students gain familiarity with the structure and understanding of primary scientific literature, and develop their oral, written and computer skills in preparing their experimental write-up and an associated research presentation.
+This unit focuses on the key elements of experimental design, data analysis and communication in the context of medical research.
+In this unit, students will learn about design, data considerations and statistical analysis from different research disciplines including epidemiology, clinical research, and basic laboratory research.
+In the practical sessions, students will develop and apply their skills as they are guided through the design, planning, data collection, statistical analysis, interpretation and write-up of a group physiological project.
+In addition, students gain familiarity with the structure and understanding of primary scientific literature, and will develop their oral, written and computer skills in preparing their experimental write-up and an associated research presentation.

 |Unit name||Experimental Design and Analysis in Medical Research|